jakechen/ds-career/selling_aiml.md

 # Jake’s guide to how to make money selling AI/ML

+# Introduction
-# Who am I?
+## Who am I?
-- 9 years client-facing DS+MLOps consultant.
+- Decade-long client-facing DS+MLOps lead consultant:
-- 50% time spent selling full-stack DS projects… because I saw too many failed projects from poor sales
-    - I know the pain of poor scoping, so I try not to subject others to that pain
+    - 33% selling projects to ensure realistic (and fun) projects for my team
+    - 33% leading model development to ensure accuracy
+    - 33% leading MLE development to ensure models end up in production
+- Switched to technical sales focused on AI.

-# Why am I putting this together?
+## Why am I putting this together?
 - Because I have a horrible memory so I need notes to remind myself of what I've learned.
 - Because I have learned some things the hard way which some DS might find helpful.

-# Highlights
+## Highlights
 - The most important question a Data Scientist should ask is **so what**... you have a good model, so what?
-- Cloud revenue comes from data infra, not from AI/ML infra
-- Dangle latest AI
     - Problems before solutions
+- Cloud revenue comes from data, not from AI/ML infra
+    - Dangle latest AI to open the door, but pivot to underlying data
 - AI requires domain expertise and industrial language
     - Must use customer’s language
 - Get upstream of sales pipeline

-# Background context
+# First principles
 ## AI
 - Our team’s goal is entire platform spend, not just AI.
 - AI is not money maker, DM is money maker.
 This is because “Data has gravity”.